 Drivers consistently crossing the white lines defining the edge of the circuit, whether or not they gain an advantage, will be stopped during the free practices, and may receive penalties in accordance with the NCR during the Competition.
-The Clerk of the Course can apply any penalty available.
+The Clerk of the Course and/or the Stewards of the Event can apply any penalty available.

-At the absolute discretion of the Clerk of the Course, a Driver may be instructed to give back the whole of any advantage gained by leaving the track.
+At the absolute discretion of the Clerk of the Course and/or the Stewards of the Event, a Driver may be instructed to give back the whole of any advantage gained by leaving the track.